gldeng/universe/formal_theory/formal_theory_phase_transition_en.md

 (\lambda - \lambda_c)^\beta, & \lambda \geq \lambda_c
 \end{cases}$$

-Where $\beta$ is the critical exponent, characterizing the universality class of the phase transition.
+Where $`\beta`$ is the critical exponent, characterizing the universality class of the phase transition.

 #### Fluctuation Correlation Length